raeTen/celestia-g2-stereoscopic/README.md

    so that the user don't need to take care of this.

-   parallel-eyed-view mode (not implemented yet - wait, Shift+F7 does this job at the moment) I believe some stereo-video-players need it this way...
+   parallel-eyed-view mode (not implemented yet - wait, Shift+F7 does this job at the moment) I believe some stereo-video-players need it this way.

 3. support for shutter-glasses

     At least vblank-synced should work, but experimental, I don't own a quadbuffer, but sli consumer, so I cannot test.
-    On weak machines it will flicker sometimes, it won't if celestia could drive the sync to the glasses itself...
+    On weak machines it will flicker sometimes, it won't if celestia could drive the sync to the glasses itself.
     Hopefully nvidia tells us how to drive their ir-transmitter finally, to have more fun with Linux and their consumer cards.
-    I'd love to hear from nvidia Linux+consumercard+stereo=no problem, In the end, we would just need to know how to sync the glasses via usb without having a vsync signal to it, in other words syncing by software, instead of hooking and modifying the scene by the gpu-driver like they do with directx Just for the fun on computing, you know...
+    I'd love to hear from nvidia Linux+consumercard+stereo=no problem, In the end, we would just need to know how to sync the glasses via usb without having a vsync signal to it, in other words syncing by software, instead of hooking and modifying the scene by the gpu-driver like they do with directx Just for the fun on computing, you know.
-    Or. if there's anyone out there who has figured out, help is welcome, afaik we are lack of some ansi escape codes...
+    Or. if there's anyone out there who has figured out, help is appreciated, afaik we are lack of some ansi escape codes …

 4.  roadmap with topic to stereo: support for headmounted-displays (and other displays)